NxPKG/khulnasoft-docs/content/byoip/concepts/prefix-delegations.md

 ## Configure prefix delegations

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) and select your account.
 2. Go to **IP Addresses** > **IP Prefixes**.
 2. Select **Edit** to modify a prefix. **Edit IP Prefixes** displays.
 3. At the bottom of the page, select **Add Delegation**.
 Other accounts that your user is a part of will auto-load when you create the delegation.